ropeycovers/typescript-x/learnings.md

 # TypeScript Learnings

-This is not a comprehensive list.
-It is a personal list of things that I either found surprising or interesting when taking a deep dive into TypeScript.
+These notes are not a full list.
+They are a personal list of points I noticed as interesting or surprising.

 ## Transpilation